Local Change towards More Sustainable food production

 Image by Margherita Rava

 The Green Deal aims at reducing pesticide risk.
-The Local Change towards More Sustainable food production (LOCoMOS) social experiment will recruit local food producers and citizens characterised by a change-maker attitude and young age to disentangle the pesticide issue.
-They will identify the barriers and needs of the grassroot local community, set priorities and implement locally-feasible strategies to reduce pesticide health risks for humans, pollinators, and the environment overall.
+The Local Change towards More Sustainable food production (LOCoMOS) social experiment recruited local food producers and citizens characterised by a change-maker attitude and young age to disentangle the pesticide issue.
+They sought to identify the barriers and needs of the grassroot local community, set priorities and implement locally-feasible strategies to reduce pesticide health risks for humans, pollinators, and the environment overall.

 Local context